DarrenJCoxon/aad-edscape/README.md

 #### If that doesn’t work, remove all cache and cookies

 Sometimes the old code will cache so hard you need to reset the entire thing.
 To do this - View - Developer Tools - Application - Storage - Clear site data.
 Tick include third party cookies.

+## 5. Buying a web address and publishing your beautiful site

+1. Head over to [namecheap.com](http://namecheap.com) and buy your domain name of choice.
+TOP TIP - avoid .com unless it’s a weird name or you’re very wealthy.
+2. Inside the Namecheap domain name dashboard, choose Manage - Advanced DNS.
+You’ll be back here soon.
+3. Now, head to Vercel, choose your project, then Domains from the left menu.
+Choose Add Existing, then add the URL you just bought, without www or https.
+Tick the box that suggests adding www as well.
+4. Now, choose edit, and grab the A record number.
+It will have a @ and will look like this - 214.150.1.1 or similar.
+5. Back over into Namecheap advanced DNS, inside Host records, Add new record - A Record.
+Host will be @ and add the number to Value.
+TTL Automatic.
+6. If Vercel gives you a CNAME record, grab that as well and add to Namecheap.
+Add record - CNAME.
+Host will be www and value will look something like this: [745e2b053ba5a2a5.vercel-dns-014.com](http://745e2b064ba5a2a4.vercel-dns-016.com/).
+TTL Automatic.
+7. That’s it!
+Go back to Vercel and after a few minutes your new site name will be added to Vercel.